3. What if I fail to appear for the exam?

 Exam statistics for previous CFP® exams are available here.
 The statistics provide a comprehensive look at exam cycles, including information about pass rates for first-time examinees and those who re-take the exam.

 2. Why did CFP Board move to computer-based testing?

 Computer-based testing (CBT) offers candidates advantages in scheduling, convenience, and efficiency over CFP Board’s paper-based exams.
-Offering the examination through CBT offers the latest technology and is consistent with best practices in testing administration.
-Beginning with the November 2014 exam administration, the CFP® exam will be offered only through a CBT format administered during one-week windows three times a year, allowing candidates to choose a day of the week and test site location that is most convenient their personal schedule.
-In addition, candidates will receive preliminary, unofficial exam results before leaving the testing center, with official results available within approximately 3-weeks following the close of the exam window. ↑ Return to top
+Offering the examination through a computer-based testing format offers the latest technology and is consistent with best practices in testing administration.
+Beginning with the November 2014 exam administration, the CFP® exam will be offered only through a computer-based testing format administered during one-week windows three times a year, allowing candidates to choose a day of the week and test site location that is most convenient their personal schedule.
+In addition, candidates will receive preliminary, unofficial exam results before leaving the testing center, with official results available within approximately 4 weeks following the close of the exam window.

 3. Will the CFP® exam continue to be offered in paper-and-pencil format?

 No. The last paper-and-pencil exam was administered in July 2014.

 4. Is the computer-based CFP® exam more difficult?

 No. The computer-based CFP® exam is not easier or more difficult than the pencil-and-paper format.
 The exam maintains the same content outlined in CFP Board’s Job Task Domains and Principal Topics, which represent the knowledge and abilities required to deliver financial planning services to clients.

 The science of testing was used to assure that the performance level required to pass the 6-hour computer-based exam is the same as the performance level required to pass the 10-hour paper-and-pencil exam.

 5. What if I have other questions about CFP Board’s computer-based testing?